 There are many, many ways you can improve your business’s search rankings (check out this list of SEO ranking factors for 2014 for some insight) — but keywords, online listings, and SSL are three great places to start.
 Write engaging content and focus on increasing the density of your keywords, naturally.
 SEO can be a bit of a doozy, but with these tips, you’re well on your way to getting found on the Web.

-Bio: Maxym Martineau is a small-business consultant for GoDaddy and a freelance writer based out of Arizona.
+About the Author: Maxym Martineau is a small-business consultant for GoDaddy and a freelance writer based out of Arizona.
 She’s an avid reader with a love for social media and blogging.
-Connect with Maxym on Google+.
-The world’s largest domain name registrar and Web hosting provider, GoDaddy gives small business owners the tools to name their idea, build a beautiful online presence, attract customers and manage their business.
+Connect with Maxym on Google+ The world’s largest domain name registrar and Web hosting provider, GoDaddy gives small business owners the tools to name their idea, build a beautiful online presence, attract customers and manage their business.
 To get more tips for your small business—including articles, videos and webinars—check out the GoDaddy Training Hub.